Drew Stanton

-Drew Emeric Stanton (born May 7, 1984) is an American former professional football player who was a quarterback for 14 seasons in the National Football League (NFL).
-He was selected by the Detroit Lions in the second round of the 2007 NFL draft, after playing college football for the Michigan State Spartans.
-Stanton was a journeyman quarterback who was a member of the New York Jets, Indianapolis Colts, Arizona Cardinals, Cleveland Browns, and for a short stint the Tampa Bay Buccaneers, coming out of retirement.
+Drew Emeric Stanton (born May 7, 1984) is an American former professional football quarterback who played in the National Football League (NFL) for 14 seasons.
+He played college football for the Michigan State Spartans and was selected by the Detroit Lions in the second round of the 2007 NFL draft.
+A backup for most of his career, Stanton held a starting role with the Arizona Cardinals.
+Stanton was also a member of the Tampa Bay Buccaneers team that won Super Bowl LV.

 Early life

 Stanton grew up in Okemos, Michigan, a large suburb of Lansing which borders the campus of Michigan State.
 His family moved to Lake Oswego, Oregon, a suburb south of Portland, where he played peewee-football and continued to play until his sophomore year at Lake Oswego High School.
 Eventually, the Stanton family moved to Farmington Hills, Michigan, northwest of Detroit, where he graduated from Harrison High School.

 Stanton was ranked as a four-star prospect coming out of high school by Rivals.com, and was also ranked the #6 Pro-Style Quarterback in the country.